Hiker on a mountain trail above a loch in the Cairngorms, North East Scotland, under wide Highland skies.

 What can I do in North East Scotland?

-You can explore mountain trails, coastal paths, and historic estates, visit castles, spot wildlife, and enjoy quiet fishing villages and market towns.
+You can explore mountain trails, coastal paths, and historic estates, visit castles, watch wildlife, and enjoy quiet fishing villages and market towns.
+The region is well suited to self-guided outdoor adventures focused on slower, nature-based travel.

 What are the best walking routes in North East Scotland?

-Highlights include the Cairngorms National Park, the Deeside Way, and the Aberdeenshire Coastal Path from Stonehaven to Dunnottar Castle.
+Highlights include walking routes within the Cairngorms National Park, the Deeside Way from Aberdeen to Ballater, and coastal walks between Stonehaven and Dunnottar Castle.

-Is North East Scotland good for outdoor adventures?
+Is North East Scotland good for cycling holidays?

 When is the best time to visit North East Scotland?

-Late spring to early autumn offers the best walking weather.
-May and June bring long days and vibrant landscapes, while autumn offers rich colours and quieter trails.
+Late spring to early autumn offers the best conditions for walking and cycling.
+May and June bring long daylight hours, while September and October offer autumn colour and quieter paths.

 Can I book a walking holiday in North East Scotland?